resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Data Collection

-Utilizing the position APIs of Yongan, ofo, and Mobike, I made a webpage to put all real-time data together in GeoJSON format.
+Utilizing the position APIs of Yongan, Ofo, and Mobike, I made a webpage to put all real-time data together in GeoJSON format.
 Then I used [Leaflet.js](http://leafletjs.com/) to show bike information on map.
 Opening the webpage, it will request your position and return information of all available bikes nearby.
 This can be a bike finder or a data collector now.

 [![](/img/in_post/2017/04/3bikes.jpg)](/img/in_post/2017/04/3bikes.jpg)

 The bikes from Yongan are not dockless, so you have to borrow or return it from fixed parking stations on the street.
 The position of these static bikes are fixed and you can check the number of available bikes from these stations.
-Mobike and ofo have no fixed position for parking so what you get is GPS coordinates from their bikes.
+Mobike and Ofo have no fixed position for parking so what you get is GPS coordinates from their bikes.

 Example of the data：